Verdone/Verdone/README.md

   </a>
 </p>

 - 👨‍💻 I write code using VSCode with Git on EndeavourOS or Windows.
-I've also used Eclipse and IntelliJ for JavaFX projects.
+In the past, I used Eclipse and IntelliJ for JavaFX projects.
 <p align="center">
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=vscode,git,linux,eclipse,idea" />